Gustavo Caetano-Anollés: A new virus theory

-Recently, his group used genomic information to propose that viruses are derived from ancient cells and were the first lineage to arise from the last universal ancestor of life (LUCA).
-The group also found Archaea was the first cellular lineage to arise in evolution from a universal ancestor that was complex at the molecular and cellular level.
+Origin and evolution of the ribosome

 His team is currently exploring the role of structure and organization in the coevolution of proteins and functional RNA (e.g., ribosomal and transfer RNA), including the origin and history of translation and the genetic code.
-Phylogenomic analysis of RNA and protein molecules that make up the massive ribosomal ensemble shows that the most ancient ribosomal RNA structure interacted with the most ancient ribosomal protein and that this triggered a coordinated accretion process that ultimately resulted in a functional ribosomal core, half-way in evolution of life and prior to cellular diversification.
+Phylogenomic analysis of RNA and protein molecules that make up the ribosome show that the most ancient ribosomal RNA structures interacted with the most ancient ribosomal proteins, triggering a coordinated accretion process that ultimately resulted in a functional ribosomal core, halfway through the evolution of life and prior to cellular diversification.
 These coevolutionary patterns challenge the ancient 'RNA world' hypothesis and place the rise of genetics late in evolution.